Submissions for SOUND BITES 13 are now OPEN

 -

-We expect to contact all writers by the end of January, 2023 on the status of their submission and receive one of three emails:
+We expect to contact all writers by mid-February, 2026 on the status of their submission with one of the following emails:

 -

-TWO musicals will receive an acceptance email into the festival and will be provided additional information to confirm their involvement.
+An acceptance email into the festival that will include additional information to confirm their involvement.

 -

-ONE musicals will receive a WAIT LIST email.
-These selections will be mentioned in the festival program as runner ups.
-In the event an accepted musical declines their participation, a selected wait listed musical will be notified to serve as a replacement.
+A waitlist email.
+In the event an accepted musical declines their participation, a selected waitlisted musical will be notified to serve as a replacement.

 -